 Emory sees the center as a national destination for athletes.
 Peak Performance Project, a California-based center that tests and trains athletes, will join the project as well.

 “Delivering on-site care not only will enable us to provide faster care to Hawks players, but also will enhance our ability to conduct sports performance research and translate what we learn to all athletes both professional and recreational,” Lewin said.

 The Hawks’ principal owner, Tony Ressler, said in a statement that the new facility “will revolutionize how other NBA teams approach integrating sports medical technology within their own basketball training centers.”

 “We are proud that this facility will go beyond benefiting just our players, but will also be a valuable sports medicine resource available to the entire community,’’ Ressler added.

-Many of the sports medicine resources that will be available at the center were not even envisioned when the Hawks moved to Atlanta in the late 1960s.
+In a report from a North Carolina sports betting online guide, it’s made clear that many of the sports medicine resources that will be available at the center were not even envisioned when the Hawks moved to Atlanta in the late 1960s.